 To prevent the progress of decay deeper into the tooth, affected tooth material must be removed and the tooth will need to be filled.
 It is essential to prevent the further progress of decay into the nerve canal area as this can lead to more serious problems such as infection or abscess.

 Sometimes a filling may also be needed to replace or repair an old worn down existing filling or simply to fix a chipped tooth.

 It is important for your overall health to get a tooth repaired as soon as you can, as discomfort, pain and eventual tooth loss can result.
 A rapid restoration is often more cost effective than waiting and encountering the costs associated with more invasive restorative procedures.

 Composite fillings are the most popular filling material because they can be made to match your existing tooth shade and are solidly bonded or glued to the tooth.
 Composite fillings consist of tiny plastic and glass particles.

-Once an area of tooth decay has been removed a cleansing gel is applied.
+What to expect during a tooth filling process: Once an area of tooth decay has been removed a cleansing gel is applied.
 This is followed by the application of a bonding solution.
 The next step involves the use of a composite filling material.
 Once in place, a few seconds of exposure to a high-intensity blue light hardens the composite.
 Finally, the filling is checked to insure the proper shape and natural look, it is polished and the job is complete.

 Following the filling procedure, it is uncommon to experience discomfort.
 However, sometimes the site of the anesthetic injection or at the tooth itself might be a bit sore.
 To alleviate any discomfort one can take an over the counter pain medication such as Advil (Ibuprofen), but the discomfort should not persist.